-Yesterday, thought leaders from Foyers around the country came together to think creatively about work and employment among Foyer residents at our Ideas Lab in East London.
+Thought leaders from Foyers around the country came together in East London yesterday to get creative about work and employment among Foyer residents.

 The Ideas Lab gives passionate, busy leaders a dedicated space to think outside the box about the issues they, their teams and their young people face every day.
 It creates room for a more in-depth exploration of the subject than you might usually have time for, and sparks exciting what-ifs that lead to practical solutions (that are cheap or free!) that can be implemented right away.

 Every Ideas Lab starts with a problem statement, focusing on deficits and using a DisAdvantaged Thinking lens to look at an issue.
 This time, the group started with:

 The number of young people that find and sustain work in Foyers is low.
 What can we do about this?

 Reframing the statement using an Advantaged Thinking approach took the group down some exciting, sometimes quite existential routes and highlighted several fresh, new ways to look at the idea.
 These included questions like ‘what is work?’, ‘is it okay not to work?’, and ‘how do we make working the norm?’.
 After narrowing these big concepts into something that can be tackled on a day-to-day basis, the group arrived at a question that captures the heart of the issue: